Macbeth Act 1 Quiz, Close Reading Analysis Worksheets, and Vocabulary Activities

 Materials are available for teaching a variety of Shakespeare's plays:

-Evaluate general reading comprehension and support the development of close reading analysis skills while teaching Act 1 of Shakespeare's Macbeth with this bundle of formative assessments.
-Included are the following: a multiple choice quiz on characters and plot, seven close reading worksheets addressing the author's craft, and answer keys.
-Materials are delivered in Word Document and PDF formats.
+Evaluate general reading comprehension and support the development of critical thinking and craft analysis skills with this bundle of formative assessments covering Act 1 of William Shakespeare's Macbeth.
+A plot-based quiz, seven close reading worksheets (one per scene), a vocabulary application activity, a crossword puzzle, a word search game, and answer keys are provided.
+Materials are delivered in editable Word Document and printable PDF formats.
 (Alternatively, a Google Drive bundle option is available.)
-By engaging in these exercises, students will:
+By engaging with these activities, students will:

 Identify what the text states both explicitly and implicitly